nim-lang/Nim/doc/manual.rst

 .. code-block::
   proc printf(formatstr: cstring) {.header: "<stdio.h>", importc: "printf", varargs.}

-Note that this pragma is somewhat of a misnomer: Other backends do provide the same feature under the same name.
-Also, if one is interfacing with C++ the `ImportCpp pragma <manual.html#implementation-specific-pragmas-importcpp-pragma>`_ and interfacing with Objective-C the `ImportObjC pragma
+Note that this pragma has been abused in the past to also work in the js backand for js objects and functions. : Other backends do provide the same feature under the same name.
+Also, when the target language is not set to C, other pragmas are available:
-<manual.html#implementation-specific-pragmas-importobjc-pragma>`_ can be used.

-The string literal passed to ``importc`` can be a format string:
+ * `importcpp <manual.html#implementation-specific-pragmas-importcpp-pragma>`_
+ * `importobjc <manual.html#implementation-specific-pragmas-importobjc-pragma>`_
+ * `importjs <manul.html#implementation-specific-pragmas-importjs-pragma>`_

 .. code-block:: Nim
   proc p(s: cstring) {.importc: "prefix$1".}